10 Reasons to Buy an Access Management Tool Rather Than Build

 Externalized access management is readily available.
 It gives you everything you need so that you can enter the market at your best convenience.

 7. Focusing On Strategic Issues: Do you really want your best developers developing an access management tool?

 Do you specialize in IAM solutions?

 8. Agility: How quickly can you adapt to policy-changes in your security?

 Access management platforms allow you to externalize your authorization so that you can change your access policy without needing to change your applications.
 This enables new security policies to be easily deployed and enforced across all your applications.

-Let’s say your customer signed up for a free 30-day trial and you want to extend it to 60 days, you can simply update the access policy in the access management tool without changing your actual applications.
+Let’s say your customer signed up for a free 30-day trial, and you want to extend it to 60 days; you can update the access policy in the access management tool without changing your actual applications.

 Access management providers constantly improve their platforms, adding new features to help you discover new business opportunities.